 Sending telepathic messages, for example, is an excellent way to utilize lucid dreaming and practice a very real psychic phenomenon.
 One way of doing this would be to visualize the person you want to send a message to and create a mental image of what message you want to send.
 For beginners, try something basic and easy, like a visual of a puppy, a teacup, or a shoe.
 Focus on the visual that you’re creating in your mind, and then send it to the person you’re trying to reach.

 How do you send it?
 ANY WAY YOU WANT!

-I enjoy visualizing the image and “blasting” it mentally towards the person.
-I visualize waves of energy reaching out from my body towards that person, carrying my visual message.
+I enjoy visualizing the image and “blasting” it mentally toward the person.
+I visualize waves of energy reaching out from my body toward that person, carrying my visual message.
 You can try other methods.
 An adorable method a friend of mine uses is to literally mail the image, in her dreams, to the person.
 The way you send it isn’t important, it’s the INTENTION that does the work.

 When you’re consciously awake, you can reach out to the person you tried to send the message to and see if they received it, or if they bring up that image in conversation.
-This WILL take practice, but you’ll likely see results a bit faster than you would practicing telepathy as a beginner in a normal setting.
+This WILL take practice, but you’ll likely see results a bit faster than you would be practicing telepathy as a beginner in a normal setting.
 You can also inform the person that you’ll be sending them a message before you go to sleep and try it that way as well.
 The possibilities for expanding and practicing your psychic abilities, while in a lucid dream state, are truly endless.

 How to Use Lucid Dreaming for Mediumship